- Lesley Farrell, Project Manager and Co-curator

 Working with artistic practitioners to develop new creative work around institutions with compelling social history.

-Lesley Farrell has extensive experience of curating and managing contemporary art projects for organisation such as Focal Point Gallery, The Collection, Lincoln, The Art House, Wakefield, Wakefield Artwalk and the 2012 World Event Young Artists festival, in Nottingham.
+Lesley Farrell has extensive experience of curating and managing contemporary art projects.
+Alongside her role in CommonAs she is Curator of Exhibitions for the National Centre for Craft and Design and an Associate Lecturer at the University of Lincoln.
+From 1998 – 2008 she was Director of Focal Point Gallery, Southend-on-Sea.
 Darren Diss is an educator, extensively published illustrator and curator, and is curatorial advisor to CommonAs.

 Comments from recent participants and partners in our projects:

 For me it has been a great experience.
 I have been a reseracher here for 19 years.
 It is easy to get stuck in a rut.
 This project has given me new insights into how some of the research can be used in new ways. ..
 It has been good to work with him and CommonAs – Lesley & Darren.
 They have been inspiring to us and I think we have been a valuable source for them. – Volunteer Researcher for the National Trust at The Workhouse, Southwell